The FASS Teaching and Learning portfolio supports the development and delivery of an exceptional curriculum to our students.

 At the heart of the portfolio's rationale is the student experience.
 Staff in Teaching and Learning work to ensure the quality of the Faculty's teaching in order to deepen students' learning.
 They also aim to provide staff with the tools and support services they need to continuously improve their teaching.

-The portfolio is led by the Pro-Dean Teaching and Learning, Professor Carole Cusack, and is guided by the Teaching and Learning Committee.
-Portfolio staff are responsible for realising the Faculty's strategic vision for teaching and learning, in line with the Faculty of Arts and Social Sciences Strategic Plan 2011-2015.
+The portfolio is led by the Associate Dean, Education, A/Professor Alyson Simpson, and is guided by the Teaching and Learning Committee.
+Portfolio staff are responsible for realising the Faculty's strategic vision for teaching and learning, in line with the Faculty of Arts and Social Sciences Strategic Plan 2011-2016.

 - to enhance our students' learning experiences and reinforce their retention and progress.